lmusarella/Pancakeswap-Prediction-Bot-2023/README.md

 **Please be aware of clones**

  👷**Use it at your own risk.**
  If you are going to bet, please do it with money that you are willing to lose.
 And please try to bet with a low amount to gradually generate profit.
+Use the simulation mode if you dont have enough money and try all the stregies!